API Reference

 db.list_metakernels(mission: str | None = None) -> list[dict]List all tracked metakernels, optionally filtered by mission.
 Each entry includes the number of kernel entries.

-Prints a summary table and returns a list of dicts with keys: filename, mission, source_url, acquired_at, mk_path, n_kernels.
+Prints a summary table and returns a list of dicts with keys: filename, mission, source_url, acquired_at, mk_path, n_kernels, plus identical_to (set when another row has the same content fingerprint).

 info_metakernel